 - Not only that, he quotes Bible passages while beating the hell out of striking players attacking him.

-- Bar Brawl: The pro players show up to taunt and mock The Replacements.
+- Bar Brawl: The pro players show up to taunt and mock their replacements.
 Said replacements end up in jail after the brawl.
 The pro players, on the other hand, likely ended up in the ER.

 - Based on a True Story: of the 1987 NFL strike.